-What’s Japanese Croquette?
+What is a Japanese Croquette?

-Baked Croquette vs. Deep-Fried
+Baked Croquette vs. Deep-Fried Croquette

-You next question is probably, which one tastes better, baked or deep-fried?
+Your next question is probably, which one tastes better, baked or deep-fried?

-However, this BAKED recipe is REALLY REALLY CLOSE to the deep fried version!
+However, this BAKED recipe is REALLY REALLY CLOSE to the deep-fried version!
 And my family agrees.

 For those of you (actually many of you — thank you!!) who tried my Baked Tonkatsu recipe can testify how close the baked Tonkatsu is compared to deep-fried Tonkatsu.
 This version of Korokke is just like that.